Yosuga no Sora: Drama CD

-There are 5 Drama CDs: 2 released with the purchase of the original visual novel "Yosuga no Sora" from stores Sofmap and Messe Sanoh, 1 released with the pre-ordering of its Fan Disc "Haruka na Sora", and 2 released with the purchase of the Blu-ray volumes 2 and 4 of its anime adaptation.
+There are five drama CDs: two released with the purchase of the original visual novel Yosuga no Sora from stores Sofmap and Messe Sanoh, one released with the pre-ordering of its Fan Disc Haruka na Sora, and two released with the purchase of the Blu-ray volumes 2 and 4 of its anime adaptation.

 Manga

 Yosuga no Sora was adapted into a manga of the same title, illustrated by Takashi Mikaze, and serialized from October 2009 to January 2011 issues of Kadokawa Shoten's Comp Ace magazine.
 It was compiled into two volumes.

 Music

-The OST for the original game, with music composed by Manack, was released by Sphere on February 27, 2009.
+Sphere released the original game's OST, with music composed by Manack, on February 27, 2009.

-The OST for the anime adaptation, with music composed by Manabu Miwa (Manack) and Bruno Wen-li, consists of both new compositions and newly arranged versions of tracks from the original game.
-It was released on two CDs, subtitled "Arrange" and "New", accompanying the Japanese Blu-ray Disc release of the anime with volumes 1 and 3 respectively.
+The OST for the anime adaptation, with music composed by Manabu Miwa (Manack) and Jun Ichikawa (Bruno Wen-li), consists of both new compositions and newly arranged versions of tracks from the original game.
+It was released on two CDs, subtitled "Arrange" and "New", accompanying the Japanese Blu-ray disc release of the anime with volumes 1 and 3 respectively.

-There are 9 music releases: 3 affiliated to the original visual novel "Yosuga no Sora", 1 affiliated to its fan disc "Haruka na Sora", and 5 affiliated to its anime adaptation.
+There are nine music releases: three affiliated with the original visual novel Yosuga no Sora, one affiliated with its fan disc Haruka na Sora, and five affiliated with its anime adaptation.
 Some titles are not consistent among official, retailers, and databases, thus their normalized titles are given following style guidelines from MusicBrainz.